 Political Screening: Theory and Evidence from the Argentine Public Sector, with Ernesto Calvo

 Politicians can ensure that public sector positions are occupied by their supporters by varying the amount of required political services and associated compensation in otherwise similar positions.
 The predictions of our model are borne out in the Argentine public sector, showing that political conditions at the time of hiring have long-lasting effects on wages.

 Our randomized water education campaign among low-income South African households achieved large reductions in nonpayment.
-Surprisingly, however, it did not increase consumers’ knowledge.
-The effects we found could instead be explained by consumers’ psychological response to the campaign.
+Surprisingly, however, this is not driven by an increase in consumers’ knowledge.
+We argue that the campaign likely had psychological or “nudging” effects.

 Social Learning with Subjective Communication and Self-Selection, with Péter Kondor